johnpuddephatt/zerowaste/src/posts/2020-12-15-calling-all-makers.md

   • How long the activity in the video took you (e.g. if your video is edited or speeded up, how long would it take someone to do what is shown in real time?)

   • Something about why you made the video (maybe who taught you the skill, when and how you’ve used it or why you think it’s a useful skill to have and to share).

+WeTransfer is a good platform to send the video over on if the file size is too large for email.